 This one is interesting as it is a nice example of the relationship between speed and user experience.

-Have you ever visited a site where you started reading or wanted to click a button and suddenly the content move down, right, or wherever it went?
+Have you ever visited a site where you started reading or wanted to click a button, and suddenly the content moves down, right, or wherever it went?